Measurements of inclusive and differential cross sections for the Higgs boson production and decay to four-leptons in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Measurement methodology

 The $N_{\text{fid}}^{f,i,y}(m_{4\ell})$ and $N_{\text{nonfid}}^{f,i,y}(m_{4\ell})$ terms represent the distributions of resonant events originating from within and outside the fiducial volume, respectively.
 The $N_{\text{\text{nonres}}}^{f,i,y}(m_{4\ell})$ and $N_{\text{bkg}}^{f,i,y}(m_{4\ell})$ terms represent the distributions of nonresonant and background events.

-The mass distribution of the \PH resonant signal is parametrized with a double-sided Crystal Ball (DCB) function~\cite{Skwarnicki:1986xj} around $\mH=125\GeV$, following the strategy of Ref.~\cite{CMSHIG19001}.
-The signal model is parametrized as a function of $\mH$ independently for each production mechanism by performing a simultaneous fit of several mass points within 105--160\GeV to derive a linear dependence on $\mH$.
+The \PH resonant signal distribution is parametrized with a double-sided Crystal Ball (DCB) function~\cite{Skwarnicki:1986xj} around $\mH=125\GeV$.
+The corresponding probability density function, $\mathcal{P}_{\text{res}}(m_{4\ell})$, is scaled by the fiducial cross section, $\sigma_{\text{fid}}$, and the integrated luminosity $\mathcal{L}$.
+The DCB function parameters are obtained from a simultaneous fit of the $\mllll$ distributions corresponding to the various mass points in the $\mH$ range of 105--160\GeV, which allows to express the dependency of the fitted parameters in $\mH$ directly in the fit, following the same strategy of Ref.~\cite{CMSHIG19001}.

-The resonant signal contribution is parametrized with a DCB function, $\mathcal{P}_{\text{res}}(m_{4\ell})$, with a normalization coefficient proportional to the fiducial cross section, $\sigma_{\text{fid}}$, and the integrated luminosity $\mathcal{L}$.
 A Landau distribution is introduced to empirically model the shape of the nonresonant signal contribution, $\mathcal{P}_{\text{nonres}}(m_{4\ell})$, for the $\WH$, $\ZH$, and $\ttH$ processes where one of the leptons from the \PH boson decay is either not selected or falls outside the acceptance.
+The fraction of such events in the mass range considered is about 5, 22, and 17\% for $\WH$, $\ZH$, and $\ttH$, respectively.
 These nonresonant events are treated as a background in the measurements.
+The reducible and irreducible backgrounds are included in the fit as normalized binned templates, $\mathcal{P}_{\text{bkg}}$, of the mass distribution of these processes.